Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-With over 24 million registered titles ranging from residential flats to farms and shopping centres, any inefficiencies or uncertainties in the land registration system can have a significant impact on the property market in England and Wales.
+With over 24 million registered titles in England and Wales – ranging from residential flats to farms and shopping centres – any inefficiencies or uncertainties in the land registration system can also have a significant impact on the property market, and the wider economy.

-Our consultation paper considers a wide range of issues, including:
+We published a consultation paper on 31 March 2016.
+It considered a wide range of issues including:

 - the interests that can be registered